 Ultimate Garage Security Guide: How to Protect Motorcycles, Bicycles & Tools in Your Garage

 Garages are a prime target for thieves.
 They often contain high-value items such as motorcycles, e-bikes, bicycles, power tools, pressure washers and garden machinery — all of which are quick and easy to resell.
-Yet most garages rely on weak doors, minimal locking, and no internal security at all.

-The good news is that you can make a garage dramatically more secure with a combination of better hardware, smarter layout, and layered defence.
+The good news is that you can make a garage dramatically more secure with a combination of better hardware, a smarter layout, and layered defence.
 This guide explains how thieves attack garages, what weaknesses to fix, and how to secure motorcycles, bicycles and tools inside a garage to a standard that significantly reduces the risk of theft.

 Most garages have three characteristics that attract thieves: